cockroachdb/cockroach-cloud-sdk-go/docs/CockroachCloudApi.md

 > PrivateEndpointServices CreatePrivateEndpointServices(ctx, clusterId).Body(body).Execute()

-Creates all PrivateEndpointServices for a given cluster.
+Creates all PrivateEndpointServices for a given cluster

 ### Example